OcelotBabou/Quartz/content/2-The World/Regions/Donatus Stultitia.md

 The culture and social structure of the Gnoll tribes inhabiting the Donatus Mirage Plains are deeply intertwined with their harsh environment and the darker aspects of their spiritual beliefs.
 Central to their societal norms is the worship of Spatalos, the harbinger of famine, who is revered through dark rituals and seen as a divine influencer of their daily lives and survival strategies.

-Leadership within the central tribe, which holds a significant influence over the other Gnoll tribes, is distinguished not only by political power but also by spiritual significance.
-These leaders are believed to be directly marked by Spatalos, bearing visible or mystical signs of their deity's favor.
+Leadership within the Bloodfang Clan, which holds a significant influence over the other Gnoll tribes, is distinguished not only by political power but also by spiritual significance.
+These leaders are believed to be directly marked by Spatalos, bearing visible signs of their deity's favor.
 This connection purportedly grants them the authority to organize large-scale assaults on nearby settlements and to lead the Gnoll communities in ritual practices that are both a display of devotion and a plea for favor.

 ### 7. **Military**

 The military structure of the Gnoll tribes in the Donatus Mirage Plains is closely tied to their cultural practices and their veneration of Spatalos, the harbinger of famine.
 This unique blend of military and religious fervor forms the backbone of their defense and offensive strategies.
-The central tribe, which commands respect and allegiance due to their perceived divine favor, often leads these military efforts, organizing large-scale assaults and defensive maneuvers against perceived threats or opportunities for expansion.
+The Bloodfang Clan, which commands respect and allegiance due to their perceived divine favor, often leads these military efforts, organizing large-scale assaults and defensive maneuvers against perceived threats or opportunities for expansion.

 The Gnolls are not only well-equipped for the harsh conditions of the plains but are also formidable warriors, trained from a young age in the arts of combat and survival.
-Their military prowess is enhanced by their ferocity and their ability to use the difficult terrain to their advantage, ambushing unsuspecting enemies or leading them into traps within the labyrinthine landscape of the plains.
+Their military prowess is enhanced by their ferocity and their ability to use the difficult terrain to their advantage, ambushing unsuspecting enemies or leading them into traps within the treacherous landscape of the plains.

 The leaders, marked by Spatalos, are not just strategic commanders but also spiritual leaders who perform rituals before and after battles to seek the deity’s guidance and blessings.
 These rituals are believed to empower the warriors, instilling them with a ferocity that is feared by neighboring regions.